birjj/minecraft-classic-multiplayer/docs/using.md

     </tr>
 </table>

-Make sure that the "Example result" shows `localhost:9876/game/multiplayer-enabled`.
+Make sure that the "Example result" shows `https://mcc.jfagerberg.me/game/multiplayer-enabled`.
 Finally click "Show advanced options..." and make sure "XMLHttpRequests (Ajax)" is checked.

 <p align="center">
     <img src="imgs/step2.png" alt="Second step, showing the values to enter" />
 </p>

-If you are not hosting the server locally (if you're in doubt, you didn't) then you should replace `localhost:9876` with whatever URL the server admin has given you.
-For example, if it is instead hosted on `https://example.com` then your "Redirect to" should be `https://example.com/$1`.
+If you are hosting the server locally (if you're in doubt, you didn't) then you should replace `https://mcc.jfagerberg.me` with `http://localhost:9876`.

 That's it!
 You can test if it works by going to [classic.minecraft.net](https://classic.minecraft.net) in your browser.
 If it worked, your URL will contain `?join=mcmp_`.